YanStar/FixVmpDump/README.md

 # FixVmpDump
-use python script to fix vmp dump api in ida
+use python script to fix vmp dump api in ida. support x86 and x64.

 # step 1
 (1) open need moudle by ida and run "Get_Export_Fun_Name_Addr.py". you can get "xxx.txt" in your "D:\fix_vmp_dump\".